A topic from the subject of Advanced Chemistry in Chemistry.

 Introduction

-Atomic theory is a fundamental concept in chemistry that explains the structure and behaviour of matter.
+Atomic theory is a fundamental concept in chemistry that explains the structure and behavior of matter.
 It postulates that all matter is composed of tiny, indivisible particles called atoms.
 This theory has undergone significant evolution since its initial formulation in ancient Greece, with the development of sophisticated experimental techniques and technologies leading to a more comprehensive understanding of atomic structure.

 Basic Concepts